-(1) Implementation of the organisational security policy of "P.RESIDUAL" "P.RESIDUAL" requires that the data stored in the MFD's HDD and Flash memory should be overwritten.
+(1) Implementation of the organisational security policy of "P.RESIDUAL" "P.RESIDUAL" requires that the user data area stored in the MSD should be overwritten.
 This organisational security policy is enforced by the following security functions.

-1. Data clear function (TSF FDC)
+1. Data clear function (TSF_FDC)

-The TOE provides data clear functions that clear image data files that are spooled or stored and the address book data file.
+The TOE provides data clear functions that clear the user data stored in the HDD, that is the image data files which are spooled or stored, or the address book data file.
 These functions consist of the following functions.
-Each function disables regeneration of the image data by overwriting the HDD with a random value and the Flash memory with a fixed value.
+Each function disables regeneration of the image data by overwriting the HDD with a random value.